ebuchman/blog/content/about.md

 then on [wordpress](https://easythereentropy.wordpress.com/).
 Now I host this blog on [github](https://ebuchman.github.io/posts/).

-The following books/lectures have had an outsized influence on my life (in order):
+The following books/lectures (and their authors!) have had an outsized influence on my life (in order):

 - [The Origin of Consciousness in the Breakdown of the Bicameral Mind] by Julian Jaynes